DEFRA/software-development-standards/processes/credential_exposure.md

 The first step is to make contact with the team responsible for your production environment.

-For example if your service is hosted in AWS, you should call someone from the AWS web-ops team ([David Blackburn](https://github.com/davidblackburn) or [Tom Tant](https://github.com/TTEA1990)).
+For example if your service is hosted in AWS, you should call someone from the AWS web-ops team such as ([David Blackburn](https://github.com/davidblackburn) or Vikram Choudermet.

 We cannot post contact numbers here.
 But they are available using our internal systems.